indrekots/indrekots.github.io/_posts/articles/2017-02-26-unit-testing-classes-that-depend-on-time.md

 As you might have already though,

-* code example of clock being injected
+* code example of clock being injected in unit test

 ## What about setting the current time via a static method?

-If you've been using [Joda-Time](http://www.joda.org/joda-time/ "Joda-Time"), then you're probably familiar with the `DateTimeUtils.setCurrentMillisFixed()` static method.
-It sets the current time but it does this globally (view docs).
+If you've ever used [Joda-Time](http://www.joda.org/joda-time/ "Joda-Time"), then you're probably familiar with the `DateTimeUtils.setCurrentMillisFixed()` static method.
+It sets the current time but it does this globally.
+Whenever `currentTimeMillis()` is queried, the same fixed millisecond time will be returned.

 In theory, this approach works but it has some flaws in my opinion.
-First of all, you need to make sure you reset the time after each test.
+First of all, [you need to make sure you reset the time after each test](http://blog.indrek.io/articles/using-joda-time-in-unit-tests/ "Using Joda-Time in unit tests").
 Otherwise, some tests that come afterwards might use the static resource and get a time they did not expect to receive, resulting in test failures.
-And when this happens, you are dependent on the order of your tests.
-You should not expect the order of your tests to always be the same.
-Tests should be independent => easier to maintain and run them separately.
-Secondly, when using a static resource to set the current time disables you to run your tests in parallel.
-Since the static resource is a shared resource, you have no control on when it is being accessed.
-You have a dependency on the static resource.
+You should not depend on the order of your tests to always be the same.
+Tests, that are independent are easier to maintain and you also have the added benefit of being able to run them separately.
+Secondly, your tests cannot be run reliably in parallel, when they set and get the current time from a shared resource.